Published on Jan 25, 2011

 IFALPA The Global Voice of Pilots

 Over the last decades, States have developed an array of security procedures to prevent acts of unlawful interference against civil aviation.
 Likewise, new technologies have emerged, such as new generation metal detectors and Explosive Trace Detection (ETD) equipment.
 However, these systems remain very costly and time-consuming when applied to all passengers.
 Some of the most efficient methods are actually applied to only a selection of persons, usually selected on a random basis.
 Alongside such selection, it is also possible to apply a system based on analyzing behaviour to categorize passengers.
-This allows baseline measures to be applied to some passengers, and additional measures to others.
+This allows baseline measures to be applied to some

 HUMAN BEHAVIOR AND DECEPTION DETECTION

 Mark G. Frank and Melissa A. Menasco